December 22, 2024

 NERC's inverter-based resources ride-through standard will go out for industry comments and ballots, Standards Committee Chair Todd Bennett told members.

-NERC’s proposed standard setting generator ride-through requirements for inverter-based resources will soon go out for a formal ballot round the ERO hopes will finally see it gain the required support from industry, members of the Standards Committee heard in their meeting Sept.
-18 in Waukesha, Wis.
+NERC’s proposed standard setting generator ride-through requirements for inverter-based resources will go out soon for a formal ballot round the ERO hopes finally will see it gain the required support from industry.

-Bennett said the conference “was received rather well” by ERO stakeholders, complimenting NERC staff for their fast work setting up the event on short notice.
-NERC’s Board of Trustees ordered the committee to hold the conference last month, invoking its special authority to bypass the normal standards development process for the first time to meet FERC’s November deadline for submitting ride-through standards.
+Bennett said in a Sept.
+18 committee meeting that the conference “was received rather well” by ERO stakeholders, complimenting NERC staff for their fast work setting up the event on short notice.
+NERC’s Board of Trustees in August ordered the committee to hold the conference, invoking its special authority to bypass the normal standards development process for the first time to meet FERC’s November deadline for submitting ride-through standards.
 (See “Board Invokes Standards Authority to Meet IBR Deadline,” NERC Board of Trustees/MRC Briefs: Aug.
 15, 2024.)

 During the two-day conference, NERC staff presented on the background of the standard, while industry stakeholders took part in panels discussing their issues with the proposed standard and possible ways to address them.
 Amy Casuscelli of Xcel Energy said “it was really helpful to get to hear the technical experts in the room … weigh in on their different perspectives and different views.”